k5cents/gluedown/README.md

 The `gluedown` helps transition from R vectors to markdown text.
 The functions use [`glue()`](https://github.com/tidyverse/glue) to wrap character vectors in markdown syntax.
-This allows users to directly print R vectors as markdown text for improved clarity and readability.
+This allows users to directly print R vectors as formatted text for improved clarity and readability.

 The [*Printing Markdown*
 vignette](https://kiernann.com/gluedown/articles/printing-markdown.html)